 - Tips and Tricks for Teachers Educating Through Zoom

 - Zoom Video Tutorials

-To assist faculty in adapting their instruction to alternative modes, CETL’s staff will be augmented by a team of Cal State LA faculty experienced in teaching and design online:
+To assist faculty in adapting their instruction to alternative modes, CETL's staff will be augmented by a team of Cal State LA Faculty experienced in teaching and designing online: